thunderrabbit/robnugen-journal-entries/2015/09/25first-i-group-meeting-in-a-while.md

 1. look for mkp men in Tokyo
 1. Look for lists of email lists
 1. ask to be on leadership email lists
-1. Announce myself as point person for Tokyo i-group
+1. Announce myself as point person for Tokyo integration group
 1. Next meeting 23 October

 contact me for deets.  tokyo-mkp at this domain